devopzilla/devx-docs/docs/concepts.md

 # Concepts

-The goal is to be able to define developer-centric configurations using a single file for all envrionments and for all vendors.
+The goal is to be able to define developer-centric configurations using a single technology to run workloads in any envrionment (e.g. local, dev, staging, production) and using any vendor's offerings.

 ![illustration](./assets/illustration.png)